biolink/biolink-model/README.md

 ### RDF Mapping

-Refer to [mapping to RDF](https://biolink.github.io/biolink-model/about/mapping-rdf.html) for strategies on representing Biolink model in a RDF triple store.
+Refer to [mapping to RDF and RDF*](https://biolink.github.io/biolink-model/about/mapping-rdf.html) for strategies on representing Biolink model in a RDF triple store.